Effective Feedback: Key Elements to Keep in Mind

 Feedback is necessary, but preparing effective feedback is one of the essential parts of it.
-Think of a scenario where you went to provide feedback, but you were not prepared with the right choice of words.
+Think of a scenario where you provided feedback, but you were not prepared with the right choice of words.
 No matter how much constructive feedback you wanted to offer, it somehow came out to be a disastrous one.
 We do not want that.

-To avoid such situations, always prepare yourself with the right words, why you are providing the feedback, and what are the outcomes you want from it.
+To avoid such situations, always prepare yourself with the right words, why you provide the feedback, and the outcomes you want from it.
 It is always better to be on the safe side, rather being ending up on the wrong side of an employee.
 Preparing yourself will give you credibility and confidence to approach.
-In return, your employees are surely going to understand the message you want to convey and will become more invested in their work.
+In return, your employees will understand the message you want to convey and become more invested in their work.

 We do not want our employees to get lost during the process of ongoing feedback.
-It is always a good thing to let your employees know why the feedback program is taking place and what is the actual goal of it.
+It is always a good thing to let your employees know why the feedback program is taking place.

-Once your employees have a sound idea about how they are progressing towards their targeted goal, they will get a clearer picture.
-Providing a clearer picture simply means your employees will be able to improve them in the long run.
-This is going to help them invest more time in their work, which will eventually increase their productivity and engagement.
+Once your employees have a sound idea about progressing towards their targeted goal, they will get a clearer picture.
+Providing a more precise picture means your employees will be able to improve them in the long run.
+This will help them invest more time in their work, increasing their productivity and engagement.

 Summing it Up

 While it is easier said than done, feedback requires a lot of planning and execution.
-Remember that effective feedback is a continuous and consistent process that needs to be done in a loop.
-Along with the development of the organization, it should also be about the professional development of your employees in the long run.
+Remember that effective feedback is a continuous and consistent process.
+Along with the organization's development, it should also be about the professional growth of your employees.

-Furthermore, indulge in receiving feedback as well because it helps your organization to improve in certain areas and make the workplace environment more employee-centric.
+Furthermore, indulge in receiving feedback because it helps your organization improve in certain areas and makes the workplace environment more employee-centric.